rahul38888/Modeling-Tool/README.md

 If some object is selected, user can find the Object Properties Dropdown on Right side of screen.
 This will help change the variables related to the selcted object.

+Multiple objects can be drawn in any sequence and following properties are observed
+>a.
+Any new objects are formed at origin, with zero rotation and scaled 1 in all direction.

 #####2 Lights
 Right click then select Lights option -> There are 7 types of lights.